The “Original” GT40 Intake

 As our foxes get older and more collectible people are starting to look at what performance parts were available in the early days and this post talks about the “GT40” family of intakes.
 I believe it started in the mid/late ’80s with the tubular style intake manifold.
 First built in Japan (probably by Yamaha), the first years were hand made with formed end caps.

 Notice how they were crafted originally and the mounting tabs for the cover plate as this varies more than you’d think.

 Ford produced 11,563 Lightnings from 93 to 95.
 Which had a 351 (5.8L) Windsor V8 with 8.8:1 compression, a 4-inch bore and 3.50-inch stroke.
 The stock hydraulic, flat-tappet camshaft specifications are: duration at 0.50; intake 200 degrees and exhaust 214 degrees; advertised duration is 260 degrees intake and 274 degrees exhaust.

-The intakes from this truck is probably the most common on the used market, you’ll notice it from the mounting locations of the screws for the cover plate and pretty smooth merging of the tubes and the primary.
-Also note that the lower won’t fit your 302 since it was designed for the 351 but you can find the lower intake manifold pretty easily.
+The intakes from this truck are probably the most common on the used market, you’ll notice it from the mounting locations of the screws for the cover plate and pretty smooth merging of the tubes and the primary.
+Also, note that the lower won’t fit your 302 since it was designed for the 351 but you can find the lower intake manifold pretty easily.